kn007/patch/README.md

 Test pass: 1.25.0

-Since `Nginx` 1.25.1, HPACK encoding will not support because the HTTP/2 server push support has been removed.
+Since Nginx `1.25.1`, HPACK encoding will not support because the HTTP/2 server push support has been removed.

 ### nginx_with_quic.patch (Discontinued)
 * Add HTTP3(QUIC) Support.